-The new capital adequacy framework applies to the Mumbai branch of UBS AG which is incorporated in Switzerland with limited liability.
+The Basel II framework applies to the Mumbai branch of UBS AG which is incorporated in Switzerland with limited liability.
 The Mumbai branch has no subsidiaries, including those directly owned/controlled by its Parent, which are subject to consolidation requirements under the generally accepted accounting principles (GAAP) or under the capital adequacy framework.